 Accompanied by the Lieutenant-Governor of New Brunswick, the Honourable Jocelyne Roy Vienneau, the official party was greeted upon arrival by Premier Brian Gallant.
-The Governor General received military honours. a 21-gun salute and inspected the guard of honour before entering the Legislative Assembly building.
+The Governor General received military honours, a 21-gun salute and inspected the guard of honour before entering the Legislative Assembly building.

-The Governor General then proceeded to the historic Chamber, where she received words of welcome from the Speaker of the Legislative Assembly, Chris Collins, as well the Leader of the Premier, the as Opposition Blaine Higgs and the Third Party Leader David Coon before she addressed Members of the Legislative Assembly.
+The Governor General then proceeded to the historic Chamber, where she received words of welcome from the Speaker of the Legislative Assembly, Chris Collins, as well as the Premier, the Leader of the Official Opposition Blaine Higgs and the Third Party Leader David Coon before she addressed Members of the Legislative Assembly.